 - French Fries

 Healthy eating is all about balance.
 You can’t devour unhealthy foods and expect to see changes that you’re striving for.
 Thankfully, keto is all about balance.
 A healthy balance between fats, moderate protein, and minimal carbs (and we don't mean carbs from bread, we’re talking carbs you would get from vegetables).
 The world of the keto diet can open up your eyes to so many delicious, guilt-free foods without giving up things you love.
 For example, craving something sweet?
 Dip some almond butter in dark chocolate.
 Can’t drink your coffee without cream?
 Try it with butter and you won’t go back.
 Need a savory snack?
-Bake thin slices of cheese to make you own homemade cheez-its.
+Bake thin slices of cheese to make you own homemade cheez-its or eat plenty of hot dogs, which are easy to cook.
 Trust us, you won’t feel like you’re missing out when following the keto diet as you might with other diets.

 Who Should Try The Keto Diet?